djaus2/TRIGGERcmdRPi/README.md

           - Means switch on relay.
         - And _Hey Google, Stop relay_
           - Means switch off relay.
-      - **WhatCanISay**
+      - **WhatCanISay[Brief/Detail]**
         - Command interogates local commands.json and forwards through PC (echo command there)
           - ... to speak voice commands via Google Nest as with Echo.
+        = Brief just lists the command voices
+        - Detail:
           - If a command has a "description" property, that is also spoken
+          - If On/Off thenthat is explained.
       - There are other commands used by Azure IoT Hub __(later)__
 - home_pi_
     - **Place following .sh files in ~ and chmod +x each.**